Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Compare money transfer services

 Similar to foreign currency exchange, an international money transfer is one possible way to send local currency to a loved one overseas.

-If you’re heading to Toronto, you can save money by picking up Canadian dollars at an exchange company with competitive rates.
-And if you’re staying home and just sending funds to Canada, compare money transfer companies to find the best deal.
+If you’re heading to Toronto, save money by picking up Canadian dollars at an exchange company with competitive rates.
+And if you’re staying home and simply sending funds to Canada, compare money transfer companies to find the best deal.

 More guides on Finder

 Best credit cards for rewards in 2021